Carl Perkins: Later years

 Perkins returned to the Sun Studio in Memphis in 1986, joining Cash, Jerry Lee Lewis, and Roy Orbison on the album Class of '55.
 The record was a tribute to their early years at Sun and, specifically, the Million Dollar Quartet jam session involving Perkins, Presley, Cash, and Lewis in 1956.

-In 1989, Perkins co-wrote and played guitar on the Judds' number 1 country hit, "Let Me Tell You About Love".
-Also in that year, he signed a record deal with Platinum Records for the album Friends, Family, and Legends, featuring performances by Chet Atkins, Travis Tritt, Steve Wariner, Joan Jett and Charlie Daniels, along with Paul Shaffer and Will Lee.
+In 1989, Perkins co-wrote and played lead guitar on the Judds' number-one country hit, "Let Me Tell You About Love".
+That same year, he signed a record deal with Platinum Records for the album Friends, Family, and Legends, featuring performances by Chet Atkins, Travis Tritt, Steve Wariner, Joan Jett, and Charlie Daniels, along with Paul Shaffer and Will Lee.
 The song "Wild Texas Wind" became the title track to a made-for-TV movie featuring Dolly Parton and Gary Busey.
-In 1996 Willie Nelson, who also appeared in that movie, would join Carl in a duett version of the song.
+In 1996, Willie Nelson, who also appeared in that movie, joined Perkins in a duet version of the song.
 During the production of this album, Perkins was diagnosed with throat cancer.

-Dolly Parton had a Top 20 Country hit in 1991 with the Perkins co-written "Silver and Gold".

-Mark O'Connor recorded a version of the Perkins classic "Restless" in 1991 and had a #25 Country hit with it in the US (#19 in Canada).
+Dolly Parton had a Top 20 Country hit in 1991 with "Silver and Gold", which she and Perkins co-wrote.
+Mark O'Connor recorded a version of the Perkins "Restless" in 1991 and had a No. 25 country hit with it in the US, (No. 19 in Canada).

-He again returned to Sun Studio to record with Scotty Moore, Presley's first guitar player, for the album 706 ReUNION, released by Belle Meade Records, which also featured D. J. Fontana, Marcus Van Storey and the Jordanaires.
-In 1993, Perkins performed with the Kentucky Headhunters in a music video remake of his song "Dixie Fried", filmed in Glasgow, Kentucky.
+Perkins again returned to Sun Studio to record with Scotty Moore, Presley's first guitar player, for the album 706 ReUNION, released by Belle Meade Records which also featured D. J. Fontana, Marcus Van Storey, and the Jordanaires.
+In 1993, Perkins performed with the Kentucky Headhunters in the music video for a re-recording of his song "Dixie Fried" filmed in Glasgow, Kentucky.
 In 1994, he teamed up with Duane Eddy and the Mavericks to contribute "Matchbox" to the AIDS benefit album Red Hot + Country, produced by the Red Hot Organization.

-His last album, Go Cat Go!, released by the independent label Dinosaur Records in 1996, features Perkins singing duets with Bono, Johnny Cash, John Fogerty, George Harrison, Paul McCartney, Willie Nelson, Tom Petty, Paul Simon, and Ringo Starr.
+His last album, Go Cat Go!, released by the independent Dinosaur Records label in 1996, showcased Perkins singing duets with Bono, Johnny Cash, John Fogerty, George Harrison, Paul McCartney, Willie Nelson, Tom Petty, Paul Simon, and Ringo Starr.